Part 1 – Understanding the Xamarin Mobile Platform

 Android application development requires the Java and Android SDKs to be installed.
 These provide the compiler, emulator and other tools required for building, deployment and testing.
 Java, Google’s Android SDK and Xamarin’s tools can all be installed and run on the following configurations:

-- Mac OS X El Capitan and above (10.11+) with the Xamarin Studio IDE
+- Mac OS X El Capitan and above (10.11+) with Visual Studio for Mac

 Xamarin provides a unified installer that will configure your system with the pre-requisite Java, Android and Xamarin tools (including a visual designer for screen layouts).
 Refer to the Xamarin.Android Installation Guide for detailed instructions.